 Training of management, supervision and employees is critical for attaining and sustaining safety performance excellence.
 Management and supervision need training on their safety roles.
 These roles are just not "already known" by them.
 They also need to be trained on how to master these roles.
 Again, these skills are not always present.
-Workers also need ample training if they are to be expected to understand risks, how to avoid them and how to deal with them successfully.
-Barriers found in many organizations that are preventing them from attaining excellence include:
+Workers also need ample training if they are to be expected to understand risks, how to avoid them, and how to deal with them successfully.
+Issues found in many organizations that are preventing them from attaining excellence include:

-- Managers and supervisors are not formally trained re: EHS roles and execution - Less trained workers are used due to cost savings - Workers not trained re: task specific hazards, e.g. heavy reliance on on-the-job training processes - > Ineffective training methods and/or validation of training comprehension
+- Managers and supervisors are not formally trained regarding EHS roles and execution - Less-trained workers are used due to cost savings - Workers not trained regarding task-specific hazards, e.g., heavy reliance on OJT processes perspective.
+Some organizations continue to buck the regulators and the regulations.
+Related issues often found in these organizations include: